cloudwithteja/testing/lendesk_security_assessment_final.md

 # 2. Detailed Findings

-Below are the findings, grouped by severity, with human-friendly explanations.
+Below are the findings, grouped by severity.

 ---